-Assumes long term product price of US\$95 per dry metric tonne (dmt) for 62% Fe fines CFR, China and a shipping cost of \$15 wmt.
+Assumes long term product price of US\$95 per dry metric tonne (dmt) for 62% Fe fines CFR, China and a shipping cost of US\$15/wmt.

-For further details regarding the results and recommendations of the Joyce Lake FS Report, please reference the Summary of the Joyce Lake FS Report as reproduced in Schedule B-1 of this AIF, or the full NI 43-101 Technical Report, Joyce Lake FS Report which was filed under the Company's profile at www.sedar.com on April 14, 2015.
+For further details regarding the results and recommendations of the Joyce Lake Feasibility Study Report, please refer to the Summary of the Joyce Lake Feasibility Study Report as reproduced in Schedule B-1 of this AIF, or the full NI 43-101 Technical Report, Joyce Lake Feasibility Study Report which was filed under the Company's profile at www.sedar.com on April 14, 2015.